 The Difference Between Clinical and Counseling Psychology

-If you’re considering an advanced degree in psychology, you have many choices ahead of you, from what type of degree to earn to which school to make your home.
+If you’re considering a clinical psychologist degree, counseling psychologist degree or any other graduate degree in psychology, you have many choices ahead of you, from what type of degree to earn to which school to make your home.
 One of the most basic—yet most important—decisions you will make about an advanced degree in psychology is what type of psychology you want to study.
 While there is some overlap between different branches of psychology, there are also many differences, and the area of psychology you decide to study will determine your educational and career path for years to come.

-While both areas of study share many functions, they differ in origin, theory and career paths.
+While both clinical psychology and counseling psychology shares many functions, they differ in origin, theory, and career paths.
 We can start to see the differences when we examine the root of both words.
 The term clinical derives from the Greek “kline,” which means bed, which may reference clinical treatment provided at a patient’s bedside.
 The term counseling derives from the Latin “consulere,” which means to advise or consul.

 Knowing the minute differences between the two can help you choose the ideal psychology degree program.
-Let’s explore each a little more in-depth.
+Let’s explore clinical psychology vs counseling psychology a little more in-depth.

-Clinical psychologist tend to work more with serious mental illness.
+Clinical psychologists tend to work more with serious mental illness.
 The work of a clinical psychologist often overlaps with that of a psychiatrist; after WWII, clinical psychologists began to treat soldiers returning from war for issues such as post-traumatic stress disorder—work that would previously have been reserved for a psychiatrist.
-Clinical psychologists today focus on a variety of serious mental illnesses, including bipolar disorder, schizophrenia and major depressive disorders, among others.
+Clinical psychologists today focus on a variety of serious mental illnesses, including bipolar disorder, schizophrenia, and major depressive disorders, among others.

 In terms of the theories that underlay their work, clinical psychologists focus on psychoanalytical and behavioral persuasions when treating their clients; their training tends to emphasize psychopathology.
 Clinical psychologists are often employed in more clinical “bedside” settings such as hospitals and medical schools, though many also work in private practice.